vigna/jgrapht/docs/guide-templates/Sux4JImplementations.md

 - You need a compact format.
 - You have less than 2<sup>31</sup> vertices and less than 2<sup>31</sup> edges.
-- You have metadata associated to the vertices and to the edges.
+- You have metadata associated with the vertices and with the edges.
+- Optionally, you need fast [adjacency tests](https://jgrapht.org/javadoc/org.jgrapht.core/org/jgrapht/Graph.html#containsEdge%28V,V%29).

 Such metadata can be easily stored in an array or list indexed by the vertices or the edges.
 If you have metadata on the vertices, only, or if your number